Leng-TT/inet3101-lab1.5/README.md

 **Submission Details**
 - Header Example Task:
-  -The completed header example is located in the myheader folder.
+  The completed header example is located in the myheader folder.
 For instructions on how to run this example, please refer to the mathProgram.c file within that directory.

 - Documentation:
   A Microsoft Word document (inet3101-studentname-lab15.docx) is included.
 This document contains: